Election & Voting Information

 - You have been a resident of Michigan for at least 30 days before the election.

-- You have registered to vote on or before the close of registration preceding the election at which you seek to vote.
+- You have registered to vote on or before election day.

 How can I register?

 - At the office of your county, city, township, or village clerk.

 - At your Secretary of State driver’s license office

 If you move within your city, township or village, a change of address should be made with your local clerk or at a Secretary of State Branch Office.
 If you have not completed a change of address prior to Election Day, you will not lose your right to vote.
 A change of address card will be completed at the polling place when you vote.

 If you move outside your city, township or village, a change of address should be made at a Secretary of State Branch Office.
 The change of address may be made by mail as well as in person.